SAP-archive/teched2023-XP287v/exercises/ex1/README.md

 5. Selecting `>` at the right of a line item shows even more details of a system to the right.
 6. Now select all discovered systems whose name starts with a "P" to manage them with SAP Landscape Management Cloud.
 Use the checkboxes next to the "Name" column.
 7. Afterwards, select `Actions > Manage Systems` at the top right of the table.
-8. Click on the `+` next to the drop-down of the new pop-up to create a system group with the name "Production".
+8. Click on the `+` next to the dropdown of the new pop-up to create a system group with the name "Production".
-9. Afterwards, select that newly created system group in the drop down list and select `Manage Systems`.
+9. Afterwards, select that newly created system group in the dropdown list and select `Manage Systems`.

 The selected systems will disappear from the table after a short while.
 Now these systems are elevated to the "managed" state within SAP Landscape Management Cloud and will be listed in the area "Managed Systems".